adya/pack-skse-mod/README.md

 #### Installation Paths

+##### Source Paths

+Source paths are paths that specify where installable files are located within FOMOD.
+These paths are relative to the installer's root.

-Workflow is preconfigured for a common installer template:
+By default, workflow is preconfigured for a common installer template with the following structure:
 ```
 installer
 ├───Required*
 ├───SE
+│   └───SKSE
+│       └───Plugins
+├───AE353
 │   └───SKSE
 │       └───Plugins
 ├───AE